 - Fake lighting using baked-in vertex colors

 The main advantage of the Dreamcast version is the “dynamic” nature of vertex colors, which can change depending on light direction, the model’s material flags, camera position, the colors in the palette and the light type.
-In SADX, however, this kind of lighting is faked because the vertex colors are static.
+In SADX this kind of lighting is faked because the vertex colors are static.
 Once a model has vertex colors baked in, they will never change no matter what happens to the environment.
-This may be sufficient for most Action Stages because they don’t need to change, but problems arise when vertex colors are used on objects or in areas where lighting changes significantly, for example in Sky Deck or in the Past cutscenes.
-With palette lighting it’s possible to switch to a separate palette to create a completely different look without touching the level’s model.
+This may be sufficient for most Action Stages because they have a fixed time of day and light direction, but problems arise when vertex colors are used on objects or in areas where lighting changes significantly, for example in Sky Deck or in the Past cutscenes.
+With palette lighting it’s possible to switch to a separate palette to create a completely different look without reworking the level’s model.
 But SADX vertex colors always stay the same.

-There have been arguments that the SADX levels are inherently “better” because they have “beautiful” vertex colors baked in, while the SA1 levels don’t have built-in vertex colors.
-While the point about SA1 levels missing vertex colors is correct, the actual argument got it entirely backwards.
+There have been arguments that the SADX levels are inherently “better” because they have vertex colors baked in, while the SA1 levels don’t have built-in vertex colors.
+While the point about SA1 levels missing vertex colors is correct, the argument got it entirely backwards.
 The levels in SA1 are meant to work with the Lantern lighting system.
 Obviously they don’t have static vertex colors because vertex colors are generated dynamically by the palette lighting system.
 In SADX, however, the static vertex colors were added to camouflage the removal of palette lighting.
-Moreover, calling the vertex colors in SADX levels “beautiful” would be a bit of a stretch as they are nowhere near as vibrant and diverse as the original game’s lighting – see each level’s page for a closer comparison.
+Moreover, the vertex colors in SADX levels are nowhere near as vibrant and diverse as the original game’s lighting – see each level’s page for a closer comparison.
 There’s one potential advantage of having the vertex colors baked in – the ability to customize lighting per vertex.
 From a technical standpoint this allows more control over lighting than the palette-based system, and SADX does have some cool additions the original game doesn’t have, such as the lights cast on the ground by lamp posts in Speed Highway.
 However, most of the time the developers didn’t bother to add this kind of detail, and the original’s lighting looks vastly superior as a result.

 Realtime lighting effects aren’t possible with built-in vertex colors.
 Note how the lighting changes on all level pieces on the Dreamcast, while the Gamecube version only changes the skybox:

 To make matters worse, the PC version (and all later versions based on it) ignores built-in vertex colors for all objects that are not part of the level model.
-For example, look at one of the pinball entrances in Casinopolis: it has green vertex colors in the Gamecube version, which are missing in the PC version (Left: Gamecube, Right: PC):
+For example, look at one of the pinball entrances in Casinopolis: it has green vertex colors in the Gamecube version, which are missing in the PC version.